ascodeasice/recursion/README.md

 # recursion
-Practice writing basic recursion functions, such as Fibonacci and merge sort.
+Practice writing basic recursion functions, such as fibonacci and merge sort.